67.) OROBANCHACEAE - Broomrape family

 -

 f. monochroa (Ivy Broomrape) - Tyntesfield, 2025, Paul Harrington see Facebook along with other records in the vicinity A yellow form.
 Possibly a naturalised introduction.
 Found at Tyntesfield.
+Found besides the River Frome at Eastville Park in 2026 during a BNS meeting.

 -